fpc/Lazarus/components/dbexport/demo/simple/README.txt

-This directory contains a demonstration programs for the export components.
+This directory contains a demonstration program for the export components.
 See also stdexports.

 The simple directory contains a program which demonstrates how